asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron

 {Institute of Theoretical Astrophysics, University of Oslo, Sem S\ae{lands} vei 13, 0371 Oslo, Norway }

-\abstract { The symmetron is a dark energy and dark matter candidate that forms topological defects in the late-time universe and holds promise to resolve some of the cosmological tensions.
-We perform high resolution simulations of the dynamical and non-linear (a)symmetron using the recently developed relativistic N-body code asevolution.
-By extensively testing the temporal and spatial convergence of domain decompositioning and domain wall stability, we find criteria and physical intuition for the convergence.
-We apply the resolution criteria to run five high resolution, $1280^3$ grids and $500$ Mpc/h boxsize, simulations of the (a)symmetron and consider the behaviour of the scalar field and the domain walls in each scenario.
-We find the effect on the matter power spectra, the halo mass function and observables computed over the past lightcone of an observer such as the integrated Sachs-Wolfe and non-linear Rees-Sciama effect (ISW-RS) and the lensing, compared to $\Lambda$CDM.
+\abstract { The symmetron is a dark energy and dark matter candidate that forms topological defects in the late-time universe and holds the promise of resolving some of the cosmological tensions.
+We performed high-resolution simulations of the dynamical and non-linear (a)symmetron using the recently developed relativistic N-body code asevolution.
+By extensively testing the temporal and spatial convergence of domain decompositioning and domain wall stability, we determined criteria and physical intuition for the convergence.
+We applied the resolution criteria to {run} five high-resolution simulations with $1280^3$ {grids} and a box size of $500$ Mpc/h of the (a)symmetron{.
+W}e considered the behaviour of the scalar field and the domain walls in each scenario.
+We find the effect on the matter power spectra, the HMFs, and observables computed over the past light cone of an observer, such as the integrated Sachs-Wolfe and non-linear Rees-Sciama effect and the lensing, compared to $\Lambda$CDM.
 We show local oscillations of the fifth force strength and the formation of planar structures in the density field.
-The dynamics of the field is visualised in animations with high resolution in time.
+The dynamics of the field was visualised in animations with high resolution in time.
 The simulation code is made publicly available.}

 \keywords{cosmology -- dark energy -- symmetron -- structure formation} \titlerunning{asimulation, resolved simulations of the (a)symmetron} \authorrunning{Christiansen et. al}